quat1024/garden/garden/itch-and-adult-content.md

 > Hey folks, we're having a hiccup with our payment processing, so we've temporarily disabled new purchases on Welcome Change. *[...]* We'll update you as soon as we've re-enabled purchasing!

 Oh.
 [That was a month ago](https://bsky.app/profile/wechange.me/post/3lsc25kam5k2v), there hasn't been an update.

+There are more *established* players in the space, such as [JAST BLUE](https://xcancel.com/JASTBLUE/status/1948262867821646200), as well as several companies in the Japanese market.
+At some point, though, they can only succeed because payment processors haven't glared at them hard enough.
+Is Itch *at fault*, or were they just the ones who happened to be targeted?

 ## the "Fair Access to Banking Act"